 High blood pressure can be a problem during general anesthesia and surgery.
 If you are facing surgery, controlling your hypertension will make your anesthetic as safe as possible.

 Acid reflux under anesthesia can lead to aspiration pneumonia and lung damage.
-Find out, from a physician anesthesiologist, how to protect yourself from these complications if you have acid reflux and are going to...
+Learn from an anesthesiologist how to protect yourself from these complications.

 The entire body is affected by an anesthetic.
 Here, a board-certified anesthesiologist gives an overview of the effects of anesthesia from head to toe.

-The effects of anesthesia on the heart are difficlut to generalize.
-A board-certified anesthesiologist discusses the common cardiac effects of general anesthesia and also, explains why there is some variability.
+A board-certified anesthesiologist discusses the common cardiac effects of general anesthesia and also explains why there is some variability.

 Bladder retention after general anesthesia is fairly common.
 Find out why this happens.
 Understand your own risk factors and related complications from a board-certified anesthesiologist.

-Post spinal anesthesia side effects can result from the needles, the technique or the medications used.
-Most side effects are minor and short-lived, but knowing that they are not harmful can be very reassuring if you...
+Post-spinal anesthesia side effects can result from the needles, the technique, or the medications used.
+Most side effects are minor and short-lived.

 If you have Sjogren's syndrome, you may worry about how you will tolerate anesthesia and surgery.
 There are unique considerations with Sjogren's syndrome and general anesthesia, but with a little information and collaboration with your health care providers, your anesthetic will be as safe and...

-Seizures after anesthesia are a rare, but recognized complication in the post-operative period.
-They most often strike those with epilepsy or preexisting brain abnormalities.
-Keep reading to find out other risk factors...
+Seizures after anesthesia are a rare, but they are a recognized complication in the post-operative period.
+Learn about the risk factors for this complication.